 The Texas A&M Blinn TEAM Program

 The Texas A&M-Blinn TEAM Program ("TEAM") is a collaborative, co-enrollment partnership between Texas A&M University and Blinn College.
-To be considered for participation in the TEAM program, a prospective student must apply for regular freshman admission and meet all admission criteria.
-TEAM students must enroll in a minimum of 12 total credit hours per semester, three-to-five at Texas A&M and the remainder at Blinn College.
-TEAM students may apply for full Texas A&M admission via the transfer admission process before completion of the two-year TEAM format.
-At the conclusion of the sophomore year, TEAM students who have completed 45 Blinn and 15 Texas A&M credit hours, with a 3.0 or higher grade point average at each school, will be fully admitted to Texas A&M University.
-Students must meet departmental prerequisites and comply with any internal application processes to enter majors.
-TEAM students are able to access most student services and programs on both campuses, to include participation in the Corps of Cadets and Greek Life.
+To be considered for selection to the TEAM program, a prospective student must apply for regular freshman admission and meet all admission criteria.
+Participating TEAM students enroll in a minimum of 12 total credit hours per semester, divided between Texas A&M and Blinn.
+TEAM students are able to transition into degree-granting majors at Texas A&M via the change of curriculum process if they satisfy benchmark credit and grade point criteria at both schools, and complete departmental entry requirements.
+It is sometimes possible for TEAM students to transition to full enrollment at A&M in less than two years.
+TEAM students are able to access student services and programs on both campuses, to include participation in the Corps of Cadets and Greek Life.
 They may apply for on-campus housing at A&M, as well as financial aid (based upon their combined credit hours from both schools).

 FOCUS Learning Community

-LAUNCH promotes student success by providing high impact educational experiences and challenges motivated students in all academic disciplines to graduate from an enriched, intellectually-stimulating curriculum.
+LAUNCH promotes student success by providing high impact educational experiences.
+LAUNCH challenges motivated students in all academic disciplines to graduate from an enriched, intellectually-stimulating curriculum.

 LAUNCH joins the university community in making Texas A&M a welcoming environment for all individuals.
 We are committed to helping our students understand the cultures which set us apart and appreciate the values that bring us together.

 As a LAUNCH: Learning Community, FOCUS offers first-year Regents’ Scholarship recipients a full-year experience while they build Foundations of Continued Undergraduate Success (FOCUS).
-During the first year on campus, FOCUS students delve into connection, achievement. respect and exploration as guiding principles for personal development and individual responsibility in university life.
+During the first year on campus, FOCUS students delve into connection, achievement, respect and exploration as guiding principles for personal development and individual responsibility in university life.
 Students meet weekly in one In-FOCUS Session of UGST 181 (zero-credit, S/U) each semester and benefit from professional staff guidance, undergraduate Community Leaders, in-hall programming, and monthly activities.
 FOCUS provides additional academic coaching, supplemental instruction, and tutoring and the option of joining an interest-centered track.
 Tracks require more student commitment during the year but provide additional opportunities for field-specific activities, mentoring by faculty or professional school students, and higher levels of interaction.
-With an academic advisor's guidance, students may register for a small 25-student reserved section.
-FOCUS students are required to live in the FOCUS Living-Learning Community in Moses Hall and to participate in FOCUS orientation sessions prior to fall semester.
-Regents’ Scholars register for the program through the FOCUS website during the spring prior to enrolling at Texas A&M University.
+FOCUS students are required to live in the Constellation Living-Learning Program in Haas and Clements Halls and to participate in FOCUS orientation sessions prior to fall semester.
+Regents’ Scholars register for the program through the Living-Learning Programs application in the Residence Life housing portal during the spring prior to enrolling at Texas A&M University.
 Students who are not eligible for Regents’ Scholarships may register and request placement on the wait list.